blinkmobile/geolocation/README.md

 ## Requirements

-This library assumes ECMAScript 5 and `Promise` support.
+This library assumes ECMAScript 2015 support (including `Promise`).
 Be sure to shim these in older environments as required.